 In March 2021, the UK Government announced a consultation on mandating TCFD disclosure not just for listed business, but large private businesses as well.
 The G7 have since made a public commitment to mandate TCFD disclosure.
 In the coming years companies will be required by Government to provide consistent and decision-useful information to market participants.

 Back in 2018, CDP redesigned its climate change questionnaire to align with the TCFD recommendations.
-Now in 2021, CDP’s climate change questionnaire contains over 25 TCFD-aligned questions.
+CDP’s climate change questionnaire contains over 25 TCFD-aligned questions.
+The full alignment mapping can be found in the CDP Technical Note on the TCFD.

 These questions are contained within the Governance, Risks & Opportunities, Strategy, Targets and Emissions modules of CDP’s questionnaire and include specific methodologies for high impact sectors such as financial services, energy, agriculture, transport and materials.